-Now, after knowing the exam pattern and marking scheme, students cam have a look at the detailed ICSE Syllabus for Class 10.
+Now, after knowing the exam pattern and marking scheme, students can have a look at the detailed ICSE Syllabus for Class 10.
 This syllabus is taken from the official ICSE site.
-Here, students can find the Topic name and sub topics under it.
+Here, students can find the topic name and sub-topics under it.

 1. Periodic Properties and variations of Properties – Physical and Chemical

 (i) Periodic properties and their variations in groups and periods.
 Definitions of following periodic properties and trends in these properties in groups and periods should be studied: